Pence sets off firestorm with campaign prayer by 'Christian rabbi'

 "Any media or political competitor who is attacking me or the Vice President is guilty of nothing short of religious intolerance and should be ashamed," she said.

-Pence's deputy chief of staff, Jarrod Agen, told NBC News that Pence heard Jacobs give a prayer at the beginning of the event and invited him back to the stage so the entire audience could hear him.
+Pence's deputy chief of staff, Jarrod Agen, told NBC News that Pence had heard that Jacobs had spoken at the event and invited him back to the stage so the entire audience could hear him.

 "We often have ecumenical prayers at the beginning of events that aren't an endorsement of any particular faith," Agen said.

-Note: CLARIFICATION (Oct.
-30, 2018, 4:20 p.m.
-ET): This article has been amended to add an additional detail about Jacobs' religious affiliation: In 2003, the Union of Messianic Jewish Congregations rescinded his ordination as a rabbi for what it characterized as libel in a dispute over doctrinal beliefs.